 As hard disks have grown exponentially in size, using them efficiently is increasingly more difficult.
-A library with thirty books can be run much differently than one with 30 million.
+A library with thirty books runs much differently than one with 30 million.
 The file system is the name given to the logical structures and software routines used to control access to the storage on a hard disk system and the overall structure in which files are named, stored and organized.
 An operating system is a large and complex collection of functions, including the user interface and control of peripherals like printers.
-Operating systems are built around file systems.
+Operating systems build on file systems.
 If the operating system is the car, then the file system is its engine.
-Operating systems are known by familiar household names, like MS-DOS, Windows 95/98, Windows ME, Windows NT, Windows 2000 or Windows XP.
+Operating systems are known by familiar household names, like MS-DOS, Windows or Vista.
 In contrast, file systems go by obscure (and unflattering) monikers like FAT, FAT32, VFAT and NFTS.
-Rarely in day-to-day computer use must we be concerned with the file system, but it plays a critical role in computer forensics because the file system determines the logical structure of the hard drive, including its cluster size.
+Rarely in day-to-day computer use must we be concerned with the file system, but it plays a critical role in computer forensics because the file system also determines the logical structure of the hard drive, including its cluster size.
 The file system also determines what happens to data when the user deletes a file or subdirectory.